david-rojo/cloudApps-node-books/README.md

 ## Deployment

-Before deploy the application, is needed to has a available MongoDB database, the most easy way is with docker executing the following command:
+Before deploy the application, is needed to has a available mongoDB database, the most easy way is with [docker](https://www.docker.com/) executing the following command:

 ```
 docker run --rm -p 27017:27017 -d --name mongodb-nodebooks mongo:4.4.2-bionic